 Steven is the author of “Homophobia: Deal With It and Turn Prejudice Into Pride”, an interactive activity book for students in grades 4 through 7.
 Steven is currently a full-time lecturer with the School of Social Work at Ryerson University.

 Before joining the Board of Community One in 2015, Steven was a five-year volunteer member of the Rainbow Grants Allocation Committee.

 Trini is a CPA, CGA with 15 years of financial management and accounting experience.
-He has worked for the Canadian Opera Company and Opera Atelier for 10 years, and is currently the Director of Finance for Ryerson University’s Mattamy Athletic Centre.
-As the Treasurer of Community One Foundation, he provides assistance to the Board regarding financial decision-making and advises them on investment of funds.
+He has worked for the Canadian Opera Company and Opera Atelier for 10 years, and is currently the Manager of Finance and Information Technology Services for the Ontario Heritage Trust.
+As the Treasurer of the Community One Foundation, he provides assistance to the Board regarding financial decision-making and advises them on investment of funds.
 He also sits on the Board of the Toronto Consort.